-1. The purchase of goods or services that are produced or performed by or related to:

-b.
-Nonprofit sheltered workshops or other nonprofit organizations that offer transitional or supported employment services serving the handicapped;

-c.
-Private educational institutions; or

-d.
-Other public educational institutions.

-2. Speakers and performing artists;

-3. Memberships and Association dues;

-4. Sponsored research grant sub-awards and contract sub-awards, not to include the purchase of goods or services by the Institution;
+- 1. The purchase of goods or services that are produced or performed by or related to: - a.
+Persons, or in schools or workshops, under the supervision of the Virginia Department for the Blind and Vision Impaired; - b.
+Nonprofit sheltered workshops or other nonprofit organizations that offer transitional or supported employment services serving the handicapped; - c.
+Private educational institutions; or - d.
+Other public educational institutions. - 2.
+Speakers and performing artists; - 3.
+Memberships and Association dues; - 4.
+Sponsored research grant sub-awards and contract sub-awards, not to include the purchase of goods or services by the Institution;

-5. Group travel in foreign countries;
+- 5. Group travel in foreign countries;

-6. Conference facilities and services;
+- 6. Conference facilities and services;

-7. Participation in intercollegiate athletic tournaments and events including team travel and lodging, registration and tournament fees;
+- 7. Participation in intercollegiate athletic tournaments and events including team travel and lodging, registration and tournament fees;

-8. Royalties; or
+- 8. Royalties; or

-9. The purchase of legal services, provided that the Office of the Attorney General has been consulted, or expert witnesses or other services associated with litigation or regulatory proceedings.
+9. The purchase of legal services, provided that the Office of the Attorney General has been consulted, or expert witnesses or other services associated with litigation or regulatory proceedings; or